MDDR2K4/PairUp/README.md

 This game was developed for **educational and entertainment purposes**.
 No data is collected, and the project is fully open-source.

 ---

-## 📎 License

-MIT License — feel free to use, modify, and share.